The tax category

 Optional for all products.

-tax_category to apply a label to products, such as “perishable foods” or “clothing”.
-If you submit this attribute, it can be used to amend the tax settings you’ve entered into your Merchant Center account for the states for which you have configured tax rates.
+[tax_category] to apply a label to products, such as “perishable foods” or “clothing”.
+If you submit this attribute, it can be used to amend the tax settings in your Merchant Center account for the states for which you have configured tax rates.

 |Type||String (Unicode characters.
 Recommended: ASCII only)|